 Manoj Kumar Sukumaran joined Sinmah Builders Sdn Bhd, a wholly owned subsidiary of Sinmah Capital Berhad in 1997.
-He had pursued Diploma in Civil Engineering and holds a Degree in Construction Management.
-He is currently pursuing his Master of Safety and Risk Management at OUM.
+He holds a Diploma in Civil Engineering, a Degree in Construction Management and a Master in Safety and Health Risk Management.
+He is currently pursuing his Doctorate in Business Administration at OUM.

-In his earlier career, he was attached with YTL group.
-Manoj Kumar is also registered as a "CIDB Construction Personnel".
-He has more than 25 years of working experience in planning and managing construction works.
+In his earlier career, he was attached with YTL Group.
+Manoj Kumar Sukumaran is also registered as a "CIDB Construction Personnel".
+He has more than 26 years of working experience in planning and managing construction works.